apache/pulsar-dotpulsar/README.md

 ## Roadmap

+Help prioritizing the roadmap is most welcome, so please reach out and tell us what you want and need.

-1.0.0
+### 1.0.0

-* Move to IAsyncDisposable and IAsyncEnumerable (will mean moving to .NET Standard 2.1)
+Before the first stable release, we should have a look at:

+* Use IAsyncDisposable
+* Use IAsyncEnumerable
 * Consider using ValueTask instead of Task

-X.X.X //Future
+* Consider using nullable reference types
+* Look into the possibility of supporting .NET Standard 2.0

+### Future

+* Batching
+* TLS connections
+* JSON Web Token Authentication

+### If requested by the community

+* Get consumer stats
+* Get topics of namespace
+* Message encryption
 * Schema
-* Authentication/Authorization (TLS Authentication, Athenz, Kerberos)
 * Partitioned topics
-* Message compression (LZ4, ZLIB, ZSTD, SNAPPY)
 * Multi-topic subscriptions
+* TLS Authentication
-* Connection encryption
+* Athenz Authentication
-* Message encryption
+* Kerberos Authentication
-* Batching
+* LZ4 message compression
-* CommandConsumerStats/CommandConsumerStatsResponse
+* ZLIB message compression
-* CommandGetTopicsOfNamespace/CommandGetTopicsOfNamespaceResponse
+* ZSTD message compression
-* CommandPartitionedTopicMetadata/CommandPartitionedTopicMetadataResponse
+* SNAPPY message compression

 ## Built With